Sustainability

 献立開発・事業所支援・食材調達のキャリアモデル

-Safety & Security
+Food Safety and Security

 GOOD HEALTH AND WELL-BEING

-1. Sanitation Management in Accordance with HACCP
+1. Sanitation management in Accordance with HACCP

 To continuously provide safe and secure meals, we established the Food Sanitation Committee in 2019, completely revised our Sanitation Management Standards, and introduced sanitation management in accordance with the principles of HACCP* at all business sites.
 Going forward, we will collaborate with each department to collect and share information on efforts at business sites as well as develop strategies, monitor objectives, and establish policies to visualize sanitation management and establish sanitation education and training programs in a unified manner as a company to improve sanitation management levels and strengthen sanitation education.